 Scabies mites burrow under the upper layer of the skin laying their eggs, resulting in intense itching.
 The clinical features of common scabies are papules or burrows in typical locations, including the web spaces of the fingers and toes, wrists, buttocks, breasts in females, and genitals.
 Young children and the elderly may have more widespread locations, including palms, soles and scalp.
 The itching and rash cause poor sleep, stigma and social exclusion, absenteeism from education and employment, resulting in reduced learning potential for children and economic impact for families and communities.

 Crusted scabies is a severe form of scabies.
 It is characterized by thick crusts over the skin, and in severe cases deep fissures.
 In contrast to common scabies, crusted scabies may not be itchy.

 Individuals with scabies may scratch so much they draw blood.
-When the skin breaks, bacteria (particularly Staphylococcus aureus and Streptococcus pyogenes, Strep A) can enter the skin, often resulting in skin infections called impetigo.
+When the skin breaks, bacteria (particularly Staphylococcus aureus and Streptococcus pyogenes, Strep A) can enter the skin resulting in bacterial skin infections called impetigo.
 Impetigo can in turn be complicated by deeper skin infection such as abscesses, as well as serious invasive disease and sepsis.
-Impetigo can also lead to immune mediated complications such as glomerulonephritis (kidney disease) and possibly acute rheumatic fever that can lead to rheumatic heart disease.
+Impetigo can lead to immune mediated complications such as glomerulonephritis (kidney disease) and possibly acute rheumatic fever that can lead to rheumatic heart disease.

 PSGN is caused by an autoimmune reaction to Strep A bacteria which affects the normal functioning of the kidneys.
 The vast majority of children who develop PSGN will recover, however recurrent episodes can contribute to long term kidney damage in adulthood.